ractivejs/ractivejs.github.io/docs/extend/components.md

 ```

 ### Workflow
-Ractive provides a variety of ways that parent and child components can communicate with each other.
+Ractive provide a variety of ways that parent and child components can communicate with each other.

 Components are great for encapsulating features in their own file and provides a way to reuse compponents in an application, or even across different applications.